xlnwel/blog/docs/_posts/2019-02-27-transformer.md

 ### Positional Encoding

-In this work, we use sine and cosine functions of different frequencies to encode the position information into a $$d_{model}$$-dimensional feature:
+In sequential forecast, it is important to incorporate positional information so that the network learns how to predict based not only on the past events but also on the order of these events.
+However, neither the self-attention modules nor fully-connected layers exploits the input order.
+To tip off the network the relative position of the input in the sequence, we introduce positional encoding to explicitly incorporate positional information into the input.
+Specifically, we use sine and cosine functions of different frequencies to encode the position information into a $$d_{model}$$-dimensional feature:

 $$
 \begin{align}